hosking/persistence/proposals/simple-transactions/MVP.md

     - and `_<sx>` present iff `t =/= t'`
   - traps on `null` or if the dynamic index is out of bounds
   - adds at least the accessed field to the transaction's read set
-  - adds at least the `tarray`'s length to the transaction's read set

 * `tarray.set <typeidx>` writes an element to an array
   - `tarray.set $t : [(tref write null $t) i32 t] -> []`